-Pursuant to our bye-laws and Bermuda law, our board of directors by resolution may establish from time to time up to 500,000 shares in one or more series having such preferred, qualified or other special rights, privileges and conditions and subject to such restrictions, whether in regard to dividends, return of capital, redemption rights, conversion rights, voting rights or otherwise as may be fixed by the board of directors without any further shareholder approval.
+Pursuant to our bye-laws and Bermuda law, our board of directors by resolution may establish one or more series of preferred shares having a number of shares, designations, relative voting rights, dividend rates, conversion or exchange rights, participation rights, liquidation and other rights, preferences, limitations and powers as may be fixed by the board of directors without any further shareholder approval.
 Any rights, preferences, powers and limitations as may be established could have the effect of discouraging an attempt to obtain control of us.
-The issuance of undesignated shares could also adversely affect the voting power of the holders of our common shares, deny such holders the receipt of a premium on their shares in the event of a tender or other offer for the shares and depress the market price of the common shares.
-We have no current plans to issue any undesignated shares.
+The issuance of preferred shares could also adversely affect the voting power of the holders of our common shares, deny such holders the receipt of a premium on their shares in the event of a tender or other offer for the shares and depress the market price of the common shares.
+We have no current plans to issue any preferred shares.